dolphindb/DolphinDBPlugin/kdb/README.md

 **Arguments**

-- host: the IP address where the kdb+ database is running.
+- host: the IP address where the kdb+ server is running.
-- port: the port that the kdb+ database is listening on.
+- port: the port that the kdb+ server is listening on.
 - usernamePassword: a STRING indicating the username and password for the kdb+ database you're connecting to.
 Specify the value in this format: "username:password".
-If the kdb+ database does not require authentication, leave this parameter empty or specify an arbitrary string.
+If the kdb+ server does not require authentication, leave this parameter empty or specify an arbitrary string.

 **Details**